 You know everyone at the party will now be playing the game of ‘who wore it best?’ and you cringe at the thought of being compared to someone else.

 But what is actually worse than turning up wearing the same thing as someone, is turning up to a bring-a-plate event with the same food.
 Now I don’t mean bringing the same packet of tasty cheese cc’s I mean making the same thing.

 Why is it worse?
 Well while who-wore-it-better happens in hushed whispers and subtle glances, there is no hiding people’s thoughts on who made the better plate.
 The proof is in the pudding, or in this case, the gingerbread.

-Yes, this happened to me on Sunday at our annual Mother’s Group Christmas party.
-Shannon (who I have Bub Grub Hub with) and I obviously spend too much time together because we both turned up with refined-sugar-free, spelt gingerbread biscuits.
+Yes, this happened to me once at our annual Mother’s Group Christmas party.
+My friend and I obviously spend too much time together because we both turned up with refined-sugar-free, spelt gingerbread biscuits.

 You might need to add a little extra flour if your dough is too sticky.
 Now I will point out that my biscuits were a little on the soft side so if you like them nice and crispy, cook them a bit longer.
 Also don’t leave them out in the crazy Queensland humidity.

 - 1 free-range egg yolk (keep the white for the icing)

 - 1 tsp bicarb-soda